-Calm Down Power — stopping himself from being upset.
-Practice by having him pretend to be upset and then breathing slowly and deeply in and out, squeezing the palms of his hands together, and straightening his back.
-Remind him to use his Calm Down Power when he starts to get upset by coaching him through these motions and then congratulate him when he manages to do this even partially.
+Calm Down Power — stopping themselves from being upset.
+Practice by having them pretend to be upset and then breathing slowly and deeply in and out, squeezing the palms of their hands together, and straightening their back.
+Remind them to use Calm Down Power when they start to get upset by coaching them through these motions and then congratulate them when they manage to do this even partially.

 Mouth Closed Power — stopping herself from saying something that might be hurtful or inappropriate.
 Younger children might need to practice by pushing their lips together AND putting their hands over their mouths to help them to stop.
 You can rehearse by going over a situation that happened (i.e. being rude about another child being “stinky”) and having her get ready to say something mean and then stop.
 You can then come up with other situations.
 Do it multiple times a day at first.
 Reward her for practicing—a big hug, hi five, saying how proud you are, are all ways to make her feel good about learning.

 Hands Down Power — stopping himself from hitting or hurting others.
 This can be done by pressing his hands down at his sides or putting them into his pockets so they are hard to get out.
 Role-play situations.
 Then have a cue —when you say “hands down” his hands go to his sides or into his pockets.
 Reward him for being safe with his hands —you may find an actual reward chart is helpful with this —with small tangible rewards that you phase out as he gets better at self-control.